strmprivacy/docs/docs/quickstart/ccd/authenticated.md

 The various parts of STRM that interact with Kafka all have to be given a principal name and password.
 This has to be done in the individual Helm override sections.
 The `user/password` pairs have to be created in your Kafka broker configuration.
-In the little sample below, I've added trivial identities for the various components.
+In the little sample below, Trivial identities have been added for the various components.
 You could use the principal one for every one of them, but they must be defined separately.